Kromster80/wr_toolkit/WR2 MTKit2/ReadMe.txt

 AFC11/FVR support is limited.

 Version History:
-                    Fixed the way .mox file associations are written in Windows Registry Added error on loading unsupported MOX versions (newer AFC11 cars) Fixed display of cars with more than 65k vertices/polys
+                    Closing blinker color picker with [X] will now revert the changes Blinker color picker wont show up if no blinker is selected Fixed the way .mox file associations are written in Windows Registry Added error on loading unsupported MOX versions (newer AFC11 cars) Fixed display of cars with more than 65k vertices/polys